slds157/ASD-Group2/README.md

 The ASD-Group2/src/java/uts/asd has all the servlet file and model file.
 Order.java and payment.java is written by Jie Kang, Product.java is written by Tuan-Phung.

 The ASD-Group2/src/java/uts/asd/controller has all the servlet file.
 CreateOrderServlet.java, CreatePaymentServlet.java, OrderListServlet.java, PaymentListServlet.java is written by JieKang

+The Asd-Group2/src/java/uts/asd/model/dao directory has some database configuration file, the OrderManager.java and Payment